PlanetTeamSpeakk/DevLogin/README.md

 Login with your own Minecraft account in a Fabric mod development environment.
 This works on all Minecraft versions supported by Fabric, ranging from 1.14 to the latest snapshot.

+**Currently does not support MSA as that's extremely hard to do, just look at the effort you have to go through for it in MultiMC.**

 ## Usage
 To use this mod, add
 ```gradle